SushanThakur/highSchoolFinalProject/README.md

   -sorting records on the basis of marks
   -deleting unwanted record

-This is a C project I made for my High School practical mark evaluation 2080 B.S.
+This is the C project I made for my High School practical mark evaluation 2080 B.S.